tariq786/datafying_bitcoin/README.md

  3. Remote Streaming via API mode where relevant data is retrieved by HTTP get request

 - - - -
+Here is a plot of the transaction fee evolution.
+Y-axis units are Satoshi (10e-8 bitcoin).X-axis are block numbers going from 210000 and up till current block number.

 ![picture alt](./transaction_fee_plot.png)